What You Say When You Argue and Negotiate: How LINCOLN Did It

 Lincoln the lawyer used Calhoun’s strategy as his model in the courtroom.
 He would concede point after point, and then would tell what he could not and would not concede.

-You can do this too.
-Next time you are in a argument or a negotiation, make some preliminary concessions, especially those that are not vital.
+You can do this, too.
+Next time you are in a argument or a negotiation, make some preliminary but not critical concessions.
 The other party just might be impressed by your sense of fairness, and be willing to give you what you really want.

-One communication tip.
 If you use this strategy, it is absolutely necessary for you to be able to complete your argument.
-It could be disastrous if you are permitted to make concessions but get cut off before telling what you do not concede.
+It could be disastrous if you make concessions but get cut off before telling what you do not concede.
 This could happen in a media interview or in a committee meeting.

 WEBSITE SPECIAL “LINCOLN ON COMMUNICATION”